STMicroelectronics/fp-sns-smartag2/README.md

 - Example:

+  - OneShot: reads in energy harvesting mode the ambient light and environmental sensor data on your IoT node by the means of an NFC enabled reader, such as a mobile phone or tablet, throught a suitable AndroidST or iOST application such as the ST NFC Sensor.

   - SimpleBootLoader: apply the firmware updated replacing the current running firmware with the new version received via NFC or runs the current firmware if the new version is not available.

   - SmarTag2: reads the ambient light, motion and environmental sensor data on your IoT node by the means of an NFC enabled reader, such as a mobile phone or tablet, throught a suitable AndroidST or iOST application such as the ST Asset Tracking (Version 3.1.0 or higher) and ST NFC Sensor (Version 1.3.0 or higher). .